 - Click Create New.

-- Type a unique name that can be referenced by other parts of the configuration.
+- In Name, type a unique name that can be referenced by other parts of the configuration.
 The maximum length is 63 characters.

 - Click OK.

 - Click Create New to add an entry to the set.

 Block IP—The source IP address that is distrusted, and is permanently blocked (blacklisted) from accessing your web servers, even if it would normally pass all other scans.

 Note: If multiple clients share the same source IP address, such as when a group of clients is behind a firewall or router performing network address translation (NAT), blacklisting the source IP address could block innocent clients that share the same source IP address with an offending client.